 Customizing themes

-You can also customize these further with rc_params if you want to adjust specific elements of the theme.
+You can also customize themes further with rc_params when you want to adjust specific elements of the theme.
 The documentation for set_style() can be found on their official website.

-No, they don’t.
-But we can change both the x-axis labels and size labels with the plt.xlabel() functions from matplotlib.
-Since we will be adding this layer “on top”, or after theme_bw(), any features we change will override what is set by the sns.set_style() layer.
+The axis labels and tick labels don’t get any larger by changing themes.
+We can, however, change both the x-axis labels and size labels with the plt.xlabel() functions from matplotlib.
+Since we will be adding this layer “on top” of, or after, sns.set_style(), any features we change will override what is set by the sns.set_style() layer.

-Let’s increase the size of the x-axis titles to be 10.
+Let’s increase the size of the x-axis title to be 20.

-Figure 8: Scatterplot of age in days vs. mean expression, colored by genotype and shaped by celltype with adjusted size, a different theme, and larger axis labels.
+Figure 8: Scatterplot of age in days vs. mean expression, colored by genotype and shaped by celltype, with adjusted size, a different theme and larger x-axis title.

 Use the plt.title() layer to add a plot title of your choice.